dojoengine/book/src/toolchain/torii/graphql.md

 Torii generates both the schema and queries at runtime specific to your world.
 There are mainly two groups of queries, predefined queries and dynamically generated custom queries.

 Predefined queries like `entities` provide a generic entry point to the entities data of the world.
 Custom queries on the other hand are built according to the models of the world.
 Each model has a correpsonding `{name}Models` query and retrieves the associated model data.
+For example: `positionModels`.

 The benefit of custom queries becomes apparent when filtering and sorting is needed.
 They allow much more finer control of the returned dataset.